TheB3Rt0z/mag2/app/README.md

   1) if line follows pattern "use \[CLASS_NAMESPACE]\[CLASS_NAME] [as [CLASS_NAME]]", in order to allow typing full long class names on one single line
   2) if a doc block line follows pattern " * @param object $[VARIABLE_NAME] [CLASS_NAMESPACE]\[CLASS_NAME]" for the same reason of above
   3) if any line follows pattern "todo [TODO_STRING]" for the same reason of above
-  4) if on a single line a variable is getting its value from long but self-explaining config path through an helper, following pattern "$[VARIABLE_NAME] = $this->helper->getConfig('[CONFIG_PATH]');"
+  4) if on a single line a variable is getting its value from long but self-explaining config path through an helper, following pattern "helper->getConfig('[CONFIG_PATH]');"
   5) if there is an inline single-line comment, following pattern "[CODE_STRING] // [COMMENT_STRING]"
+  6) if a block calls a template inline, following pattern "$block->getTemplateFile('[TEMPLATE_FULLPATH]')", in order to allow fully qualified Magento 2 template-paths to be read anyway, e.g.: "Magento_Catalog::product/list/toolbar/viewmode.phtml"

 - underscores (_) should not be used as prefix in variable and method names to indicate visibility, some Magento methods rewrites (l.g.: "_addWhetherScopeInfo()", "_construct()", "_isAllowed()", "_getElementHtml(AbstractElement $element)", "_getUploadDir()", "_prepareLayout()") can be howewer prefixed with an underscore, in order to assure working signature in children classes.

-- usage of forbidden function (l.g.: "curl_close", "curl_exec", "curl_init", "curl_setopt", "file", "file_get_contents", "fread", "filesystem", "image", "readfile", "session_destroy", "session_id", "session_start", "session_write_close", "var_dump"), discouraged language constructs (e.g.: "echo"), direct access to superglobals (l.g.: "$_COOKIE", "$_SESSION") and pass-by-reference calls are only permitted in [Iways_DeveloperToolbox](code/Iways/DeveloperToolbox) module, not following EcgM2 (neither PSR-1 or PSR-2) Standard and as for internal purposes not meant to be marketed.
+- usage of forbidden function (l.g.: "addcslashes", "curl_close", "curl_exec", "curl_init", "curl_setopt", "file", "file_get_contents", "fread", "filesystem", "image", "readfile", "session_destroy", "session_id", "session_start", "session_write_close", "var_dump"), discouraged language constructs (l.g.: "echo", "include"), direct access to superglobals (l.g.: "$_COOKIE", "$_SESSION") and pass-by-reference calls are only permitted in [Iways_DeveloperToolbox](code/Iways/DeveloperToolbox) module, not following EcgM2 (neither PSR-1 or PSR-2) Standard and as for internal purposes not meant to be marketed.

 N.B.: warnings concerning "todo" tasks (both in php_doc as in inline comments) are also ignored, because of the continual development state of i-ways framework (alternatively, they are processed by [Iways_DeveloperToolbox](code/Iways/DeveloperToolbox) module).